ptempier/firefox-1.5.0.12/README.md

 ....
-I would push the already built image to https://ghcr.io But the image is 1.1G and the fre limit is at 500Mb
+I would push the already built image to https://ghcr.io But the image is 1.1G and the free limit is at 500Mb